Tibetan terriers have round, flat, “snow shoe” feet that evolved to give them traction on snowy Himalayan paths

 If your Tibetan Terrier shows signs of food allergies, talk to the vet about your dog’s diet, and ask about which allergy-alleviating or limited-ingredient dog food to try.

 In our opinion at A-Z Animals, the best dog food for Tibetan Terriers is Purina Beyond Simply, Natural Chicken Adult Dry Dog Food.

-That’s because this simple chicken, rice, and barley recipe balances protein, fat, and nutritious carbohydrates without any soy, wheat, corn, peas, lentils, and potatoes that can lead to health problems.
+That’s because this simple chicken, rice, and barley recipe balance protein, fat, and nutritious carbohydrates without any soy, wheat, corn, peas, lentils, and potatoes that can lead to health problems.
 Real meat is a good source of natural glucosamine for stabile joints.
 Also, omegas and vitamins can help improve any lingering skin irritation from their previous diet.

 Check out Purina Beyond Simply Natural Chicken dog food on Chewy and Amazon.

 - Chicken and whole barley recipe for adult dogs

 - Real farm-raised chicken raised without steroids and natural probiotics for digestive health

 - No corn, wheat, soy, poultry by-product meal or artificial colors, flavors or preservatives

 Tibetan terriers need to be combed daily with a metal comb.
 Their hair is very thick, and if you don’t comb it regularly from root to tip, it will form thick mats that can become a perfect hiding place for fleas, ticks and doggy hot spots.
 Always mist your pet’s coat with water and conditioner before you attempt to comb out the tangles.
 Bathe your pet, too, at least once every two weeks.
 You’ll need to use a shampoo specially formulated for dogs and a high-end conditioner.
 Tibetan terriers have double coats that take a long time to dry without help so consider investing in a dog-safe hair dryer.